-Resolving financial matters is often the most difficult part of your divorce.
+Resolving financial matters during divorceResolving financial matters is often the most difficult part of your divorce.
 Consideration has to be given how to provide a home for each of you and your children.

 Our team at Prince Family Law have substantial experience and a formidable reputation for achieving the best outcome possible for our clients when dealing with the financial aspects of your marriage breakdown.

-Negotiating a financial settlement in divorce can be an extremely complex process dealing with issues such as valuations (of shareholdings, properties, business assets and pensions) or assets acquired from sources outside of the marriage for example inheritance/pre acquired assets and maintenance for both your children and yourself.
+Negotiating a financial settlement in divorce can be an extremely complex process dealing with issues such as valuations (of shareholdings, properties, business assets and pensions) or assets acquired from sources outside of the marriage for example inheritance/pre-acquired assets and maintenance for both your children and yourself.

-At Prince Family Law we recognise that each case is individual and has its own complicating features.
-We give clear advice as to potential settlements and seek to ensure that a fair outcome is achieved that meets your needs and most importantly the needs of your children.
+How can Prince Family Law Help?We recognise that each case is individual and has its own complicating features.
+We give clear advise as to potential settlements and seek to ensure that a fair outcome is achieved that meets your needs and most importantly the needs of your children.

 David Prince is a leading expert in high net asset and complex financial cases regularly dealing with multi million pound divorces which have included complex offshore trusts, multiple businesses, substantial farms, solicitors, accountancy, medical and dentistry practices and entrepreneurs.
 David is regularly instructed by other lawyers or their spouses.

 Prince Family Law are experts in all fields of financial settlements to include those with an international element.

 However, there are occasions when your spouse/former spouse will not comply with an Order for example to pay a sum of money or sell or transfer a property.

-At Prince Family Law we can discuss these options with you to decide which is most appropriate to your case for example a Charging Order over property or an Attachment of Earnings Order if periodical payments are not being paid.
+Our expert divorce lawyers can discuss these options with you to decide which is most appropriate to your case for example a Charging Order over property or an Attachment of Earnings Order if periodical payments are not being paid.

-If you are in a position where your former spouse is not complying or has not complied with a Financial Order made by the Court we would urge you to contact Prince Family Law for expert advice as to how to enforce the terms of the Order.
+If you are in a position where your former spouse is not complying or has not complied with a Financial Order made by the Court.
+We would urge you to contact Prince Family Law for expert advice as to how to enforce the terms of the Order.

-If you have dealt with your divorce and need advice regarding the drawing up of a Financial Order this is a complex process that needs to be considered carefully and we would urge you to arrange a free 30 minute consultation with one of our team to discuss this.
+If you have dealt with your divorce and need advice regarding the drawing up of a Financial Order this is a complex process that needs to be considered carefully, and we would urge you to arrange a free 30-minute consultation with one of our team to discuss this.

 In these cases it is possible to regulate financial matters and embody any agreement within a Separation Agreement.
 Whilst not a document binding the Court, subject to you both having had independent legal advice and fully and frankly disclosing your financial circumstances this document can be given great weight in any subsequent divorce proceedings.

 If you are in the position where you and your partner have agreed financial matters but do not wish to divorce we would urge you to seek advice regarding a Separation Agreement to record your intentions at the time of your separation.
-Please contact our team at Prince Family Law to arrange a free 30 minute consultation to discuss this.
+Please contact our team of family lawyers in Sheffield and Chesterfield to arrange a free 30-minute consultation to discuss this.